Skip to main content

 Choosing Based on Features Instead of Fit

 The best CRM is the one your team will actually use.
-A platform with 500 features that nobody opens is worse than a simple system that becomes part of your daily routine.
+A platform with hundreds of features that nobody opens is worse than a simple system that becomes part of your daily routine.
 Prioritize ease of use and mobile access over feature count.

 Not Following Up on the Follow-Ups